 You’re probably an avid traveler or into the travel industry such as airlines and railways.
 And you want to ensure the safety of luggage during transit.
 After all it contains all the essentials of a traveler.

-And while the luggage getting misplaced is quite inconvenient to the traveler, it harms the travel service provider’s trustworthiness too.
+And the luggage getting misplaced is quite inconvenient for the travelers.
+This, in turn, harms the travel service provider’s trustworthiness.

 This is where luggage tags come in handy.
 They allow you to add the owner’s details which increases the likelihood of luggage reaching back to its owner even if it gets misplaced.